 Smoking can also cause blood vessels to form inside the existing blood vessels, which will also normally disrupt bloodflow.

-Studies have shown that smokers are approximately 30% more likely to suffer from erectile dysfunction than non-smokers.
+Studies have shown that smokers are often 40% more likely likely to suffer from erectile dysfunction than non-smokers.

 Also, drugs and substance abuse can have many of the same effects (or worse) on your body.